OpenTermsArchive/contrib-versions/Linkedin/Privacy Policy.md

 If you have questions or comments about this Privacy Policy, please contact us online or by physical mail at:

-For Members in the United States: LinkedIn Corporation Attn: Privacy Policy Issues 2029 Stierlin Court Mountain View, CA 94043 USA For Members outside the United States: LinkedIn Ireland Limited Attn: Privacy Policy Issues Gardner House, Wilton Place, Wilton Plaza, Dublin 2 Ireland Back to Top
+For Members in the United States: LinkedIn Corporation Attn: Privacy Policy Issues 2029 Stierlin Court Mountain View, CA 94043 USA For Members outside the United States: LinkedIn Ireland Attn: Privacy Policy Issues Gardner House, Wilton Place, Wilton Plaza, Dublin 2 Ireland Back to Top